Flamelet Connection to Turbulence Kinetic Energy Dissipation Rate: Rotational Flamelet Model

-Here, we address the use of turbulence kinetic energy dissipation rate $\epsilon$ to connect the RANS resolved-scale or LES filtered-scale for turbulent non-premixed combustion to the sub-grid falmelet model. $\epsilon$ is a well establish parameter in turbulence theory \citep{JonesLaunder, Pope2000}and will be used as tracking variable to determine the parameters (vorticity and strain rate) at the smallest scale of turbulence that are constraints for the flamelet model.
-Specifically, we work here with the rotational flamelet model presented by \cite{Sirignano2022b}, \cite{Sirignano2022a}, \cite{Hellwig2023}.
+Here, we address the use of turbulence kinetic energy dissipation rate $\epsilon$ to connect the RANS resolved-scale or LES filtered-scale for turbulent, globally non-premixed combustion to the sub-grid flamelet model.
+The quantity $\epsilon$ is a well-established parameter in turbulence theory \citep{JonesLaunder, Pope2000} and will be used as a coupling variable to determine the parameters (vorticity and strain rate) at the smallest scale of turbulence that are constraints for the flamelet model.
+Specifically, we address here the inputs to the RFM \cite{Sirignano2022a,Hellwig2025a,Hellwig2025b,Sirignano2022b}.
+We also make comparisons with CFM results generated by Flamemaster \citep{flamemaster}, which are based on references \cite{Peters, Pitsch1, Pitsch2}.